Audio sample number 29, and then we'll get to number four in an order.

 I got good grades.

-She loved my dad because my dad was very vocal in in teachers' salaries needing to be raised.
+She loved my dad because my dad was very vocal in teachers' salaries needing to be raised.

-And so I was always cognizant that I've as I've grown older, I've heard all the arguments.
+As I've grown older, I've heard all the arguments.

-You must agree with us, they say.
+You must agree with us, they say, so little.

-Now, as we have learned, looking at what teachers are making in Wisconsin, in some places teachers are now paid enough money where a lot of business people would like to teach.
+Now, as we have learned, looking at what teachers are making in Wisconsin, in some places, teachers are now paid enough money where a lot of business people would like to teach.

-Business people who have retired and who have applied to be teachers in public schools.
+There are some people who have retired, business people who have retired and who have applied to be teachers in public schools.

 And they're most always turned down.